Prince-24-T/delta-demo/README.md

 # delta-demo

 This is a deltaClass for learning basic about gitHub

+# Teacher

+Shradha mam

+# Student

+Prince